 Boulder, Colorado 80302

-The Boulder Theater & its lounge/diner/bar, George’s Food and Drink, can be found in the historical section of downtown Boulder, right in the center of the Pearl Street Mall, a lovely restored section of downtown; truly well-done!
+The Boulder Theater and its lounge/diner/bar, George’s Food and Drink, can be found in the historical section of downtown Boulder, in the center of the Pearl Street Mall, a lovely restored section of downtown, truly well-done!
 The main cross streets, running east/west, are Walnut to the south and Spruce Street to the north.
 Predictably, the main cross streets running north/south are 13th and 15th streets.
 The folks who designed this part of Boulder were organized and sequential!

 - The Ghost Hunter’s Field Guide